 Frederick Augustus Washington Bailey was born into slavery on the Eastern Shore of Maryland in February 1818.
-He had a difficult family life.
-He barely knew his mother, who lived on a different plantation and died when he was a young child.
-He never discovered the identity of his father.
-When he turned eight years old, his slaveowner hired him out to work as a body servant in Baltimore.
+Enslavers often ripped apart or fractured family relationships.
+Young Frederick barely knew his mother, who died when he was a young child on a distant forced labor camp.
+He never knew his father.
+When he turned eight years old, his enslaver forced him to work for a family in Baltimore.

 At an early age, Frederick realized there was a connection between literacy and freedom.
 Not allowed to attend school, he taught himself to read and write in the streets of Baltimore.
 At twelve, he bought a book called The Columbian Orator.
 It was a collection of revolutionary speeches, debates, and writings on natural rights.

-When Frederick was fifteen, his slaveowner sent him back to the Eastern Shore to labor as a fieldhand.
+When Frederick was fifteen, his enslaver sent him back to the Eastern Shore to labor as a fieldhand.
 Frederick rebelled intensely.
-He educated other slaves, physically fought back against a "slave-breaker," and attempted to seize his freedom through a bold, but ultimately unsuccessful plan.
+He educated other enslaved individuals, physically fought back against a "slave-breaker," and attempted to seize his freedom through a bold, but ultimately unsuccessful plan.

-Frustrated, his slaveowner returned him to Baltimore.
-This time, Frederick met a young free black woman named Anna Murray.
-Anna Murray used her money to buy him a train ticket, risking her own safety to help him escape.
-On September 3, 1838, he disguised himself as a sailor and boarded a northbound train dressed as a sailor.
-In less than 24 hours, Frederick arrived in New York City and declared himself free.
-He had successfully escaped from slavery.
+Frustrated, his enslaver returned him to Baltimore.
+This time, Frederick met a young free Black woman named Anna Murray.
+Anna Murray used her money to buy him a train ticket, risking her own safety to help him seize his freedom.
+On September 3, 1838, with the ticket in hand, he boarded a northbound train dressed as a sailor.
+In less than 24 hours, Frederick arrived in New York City.
+His lifelong search for freedom was well underway.

 The Abolitionist Movement

-After escaping from slavery, Frederick married Anna.
-They decided that with the human traffickers in New York City was not a safe place for Frederick to remain as a fugitive, so they settled in New Bedford, Massachusetts.
-There, they adopted the last name "Douglass" and they started their family, which would eventually grow to include five children: Rosetta, Lewis, Frederick, Charles, and Annie.
+After seeking freedom, Frederick and Anna were married.
+They decided that with the human traffickers in New York City, it was not a safe place for Frederick, so they settled in New Bedford, Massachusetts.
+There, they adopted the last name "Douglass" and started their family.
+The family grew to include five children: Rosetta, Lewis, Frederick, Jr., Charles, and Annie.